 Watch your vitamin B12 content.
 Vitamin B12 (cobalamin), a water-soluble vitamin, only occurs in foods of animal origin, such as meat, fish, milk and eggs.
 Especially vegans are at risk of a low intake of vitamin B12, resulting in fatigue symptoms.
 The Health Council advises this group to take extra vitamin B12.
 Even when you take antacids, your vitamin B12 level may be on the low side.
 Sufficient stomach acid is necessary to take B12 from the diet.

 A vitamin D deficiency can cause fatigue symptoms.
 Vitamin D is mainly extracted from direct sunlight.
 A long winter with little sunlight can cause shortages.
 If you also eat little fish and no margarine and margarine, it is difficult to get enough vitamin D. Children up to 4 years old, people with a dark skin color, people who spend a lot of time every day or wear outer clothing such as a burqa, chador or headscarf, pregnant women and the elderly is recommended to take extra vitamin D anyway.
-Websites like My Green Daily can help you get complete information on ways to get fit and healthy body.
+Websites like My Greens Daily can help you get complete information on ways to get fit and healthy body.

 Take your time.
 It takes a long time before a shortage occurs, but it takes at least as much time for those stocks to be rebuilt.
 A supplement is recommended every day over a period of 2 months to provide the body with the necessary vitamins, minerals and trace elements.